Maldives vs. Seychelles: Choosing Your Tropical Escape

 I was happy when I found our hotel on Seychelles was on the main island.
 Believe me, this really cuts down on travel time.
 Getting around the main island of Mahé can be an adventure in itself.
 Many hotels are within a 30–60 minute drive from the airport, but the roads are narrow, winding, and often steep, carving their way through the island's lush hills and offering incredible views along the way.
 While the scenery is stunning, it’s worth noting that driving can be tricky if you’re not used to such conditions.
 Renting a car might feel risky for some, especially on unfamiliar roads, so opting for a hotel-arranged transfer can save you the stress and let you enjoy the journey.

-You can find some of the more prominent luxury resorts and hotels such as the Four Seasons Seychelles, Hilton Seychelles Northolme Resort & Spa, Anantara Maia, Kempinski Seychelles Resort on the largest island of Seychelles, Mahé.
+You can find some of the more prominent luxury resorts and hotels, such as the Four Seasons SeychellesHilton Seychelles Northolme Resort & SpaAnantara Maiaand Kempinski Seychelles Resort, on the largest island of Seychelles, Mahé.

-In the Seychelles, many of the top luxury resorts are conveniently located on the main island, offering easy access to stunning beaches and lush landscapes.
+In Seychelles, many of the top luxury resorts are conveniently located on the main island, offering easy access to stunning beaches and lush landscapes.
 However, if privacy is your priority (fun fact: Will and Kate reportedly honeymooned on one of the smaller islands), you can escape to a more secluded retreat.
-On the other hand, the Maldives flips the script—most resorts boast their own private islands, giving you that secluded vibe with all the comforts of luxury.
+On the other hand, Maldives flips the script—most resorts boast their own private islands, giving you that secluded vibe with all the comforts of luxury.
 For our trip, we decided to stay at Anantara Hotels in both countries.

 Maldives

 Upon arrival, they provide you with bikes to roam around the island.
 This way, you can bike to the restaurants or the beach.
-If you don’t want to bike or have had too many Pina Coladas, buggies can also take you anywhere you want.
-And by anywhere, I mean 100m further because you don’t really have any other place to go.
+If you don’t want to bike or have had too many Piña Coladas, buggies can also take you anywhere you want.
+And by anywhere, I mean 100m further, because you don’t really have any other place to go.

 Seychelles

 In Seychelles, we also stayed at an Anantara Hotel.
-At Anantara Maia Seychelles Villas, we stayed at the Ocean View Pool Villa.
+At Anantara Maia Seychelles Villas, in the the Ocean View Pool Villa.
 These rooms are located on a cliff, so you have a magnificent view of the island and the ocean.
 The resort also operates with a Beyond All-Inclusive concept, meaning you can order anything anytime, including cocktails and wines.
-You do have to take into account that your accommodation is located on a cliff, meaning you have to walk uphill from the beach or restaurant to get there.
-However, the resort also has buggies that you can call to take you.

 Want to know more about the Anantara Maia Seychelles?
 You’ve got it!

 This point is the most significant difference between the two destinations.
 As I mentioned, most Maldives resorts have their own private island.
-Meaning you can’t go anywhere except if you decide to island-hop and change hotels.
+This means you can’t go anywhere except if you decide to go island-hop and change hotels.
 The resorts do offer a wide range of water activities, from diving to parasailing.
 Most of them also have a couple of restaurants, so you can switch up your surroundings from time to time.
 However, it’s not easy to venture out and explore like you would in most places.

 Maldives

 Maldives is a perfect destination to lie down on the beach or pool and read all those books you haven’t gotten around to.
 Want to spend some time on the water?
 No problem!
 Most hotels offer many water activities like diving and parasailing.
-However, if you’re a person who likes to see a bit of the local culture, my recommendation would be to stay on the local island rather than the resort islands.
+However, if you’re a person who likes to see a bit of the local culture, my recommendation would be to stay on the main island rather than the resort islands.
 I’ve also spoken to some people who first traveled to Sri Lanka, did most of their sightseeing there, and then traveled to the Maldives for a few days to relax.

 Seychelles

 In Seychelles, you have a bit more freedom to go out and explore.
 If you’re located on the main island, you can take tours and visit the botanical gardens (and feed gigantic tortoises), the marina, and the local market.
 You can also do the same water activities as in the Maldives, such as diving, scuba diving, etc. Up for something spectacular?
 I truly recommend going on a short helicopter ride to see the island from above.
 It’s a once-in-a-lifetime opportunity to see the magnificent views from above.
-Oh, before I forget - I was told there is some nightlife in Seychelles, so if you’re up for some partying with the locals, you actually can ;)
+Oh, before I forget - I was told there is some nightlife in Seychelles, so if you’re up for some partying with the locals, you actually can!

 So where should I go next?
-The Verdict.
+The Verdict

 Maldives is an excellent destination for a couple of days.
 I would advise going for four tops.
 You also need to be the type of person who enjoys sitting by the pool/ocean and really unwinding for multiple days.
 Also, and this is a personal preference, the Maldives are flat, so the only view you’ll have is water.
 Yes, it will probably be the bluest water you’ll see in your life, but no matter where you go on the island, the view will stay the same.